vgmoose/tertiary_text/readme.md

 ![Holding for more things](https://raw.github.com/vgmoose/tertiary_text/master/docs/pebuse.png)![Holding for more things](https://raw.github.com/vgmoose/tertiary_text/master/docs/pebcaps.png)![Holding for more things](https://raw.github.com/vgmoose/tertiary_text/master/docs/peblow.png)![Holding for more things](https://raw.github.com/vgmoose/tertiary_text/master/docs/pebnum.png)

+### Contributing
+I'm open to any and all contributions!
+I very much want Tertiary Text to become as easy-to-use as possible to allow any Pebble app to integrate their own keyboard without making a big deal out of it.
+If you see literally any change at all, feel free to make a pull request.

 ### Download
 Visit the offical project page [here](http://vgmoose.com/pebble/) for official Tertiary Text downloads and .pbw files.